-Using a Solicitor or Conveyancer also means that we can advise on other important considerations such as whether a Declaration of Trust would be useful.
+Using Conveyancing Solicitors will mean that we can advise on other important considerations such as whether a Declaration of Trust would be useful.
 This confirms certain financial matters between the owners of the property, for example, how proceeds of a sale are to be split.
 We can also advise on the merits of other factors of property ownership, for example, being tenants in common or joint tenants.

 Owning a home involves many more financial commitments than the cost of the property.
 You will need to budget for the following associated costs: